Teldrin89/flask-test/README.md

 - also ensures that `app.instance.path` exists
 - and creates a simple route - `@app.route` connecting URL `/hello` with function that returns response

+## Database connection
+With this tutorial application the database used will be SQLite and this will be accessed by `sqlite3` Python module.
+To start working with database the 1st step is to make a connection.
+This connection is usually tied to the request and closed once the the response is sent.
+In `db.py` there are stored different functions that are used to operate on SQLite database.
+To work with database there is a special object called `g` - it stores data that might be accessed by multiple functions during the request.
+Another special object `current_app` is used to point to the Flask app handling the request.
+To connect to database the `sqlite3` has `connect()` function, it has been configured with `DATABASE` configuration key (file can be created with database initialization).
+Another `sqlite3` function called `Row` is used to return rows that behave like dicts.
+Dedicated function is also created to close the connection to database (checking initialy if the connection exists).
+The tutorial application database will store users and posts in separate tabels.
+The creation of DB can be sped up by using SQL schema (stored in `flaskr` directory).